“Looking at it under a microscope, natural wine looks like a small universe.” - Gilles Verge, natural wine grower in Burgundy.

 Your gut bacteria can help you look and feel more vibrant.

-That begs the question: how does wine affect your gut, and can you enjoy the decadence of natural wine while maintaining a healthy lifestyle?
+That begs the questions: how can Natural Wine and gut health work together?, Can you enjoy the decadence of Natural Wine while maintaining a healthy lifestyle?

-Natural wine is alive, which means it’s rich with precious bacteria and compounds that enhance your microbiome.
+Both Natural Wine and our guts are alive, which means they’re rich with precious bacteria and compounds that enhance your microbiome.

 Polyphenols, the antioxidants that give red wine its passionate color, feed good gut bacteria like Enterococcus, Prevotella, Bacteroides, and Bifidobacterium.
 Polyphenols also remove harmful gut bacteria to make room for the new ones to grow.
 Two superb sources of polyphenols in your diet are red wine and coffee.